laurynas-karvelis/zeroad-token-typescript/README.md

 init({ value: ZERO_AD_PARTNER_HEADER_VALUE });

 app
   .use((req, res, next) => {
-        // X-Better-Web-Welcome header injection can could have it's own simple middleware like this: res.header(getServerHeaderName(), getServerHeaderValue())
+    // X-Better-Web-Welcome header injection can could have it's own simple middleware like this: res.header(getServerHeaderName(), getServerHeaderValue());
   })
   .use((req, res, next) => {
-        const result = await processRequest(c.req.header(getClientHeaderName()));
+    const result = processRequest(c.req.header(getClientHeaderName()));

     res.locals.disableAds = result.shouldRemoveAds();
     res.locals.removePaywalls = result.shouldEnablePremiumContentAccess();
     res.locals.vipExperience = result.shouldEnableVipExperience();

     next();
   })
-    .get('/', (req, res) => {
+  .get("/", (req, res) => {
     // The "locals.disableAds" variable can now be used to suppress rendering
     // of ads and 3rd party non-functional trackers.

-        // The "locals.removePaywalls" variable can allow users to bypass pay-walled content. res.render('index.ejs');
+    // The "locals.removePaywalls" variable can allow users to bypass pay-walled content. res.render("index.ejs");
   });

 app.listen(port, () => {
   console.log(`Server listening at http://localhost:${port}`);
 });
 ```

-P.S.: Each web request coming from active subscriber using their Zero Ad Network browser extension will incur a fraction of CPU computation cost to verify the token data matches its encrypted signature.
-On modern web infrasctructure a request execution time will increase roughly by ~0.1ms to 3ms or so.
+P.S.: Each web request coming from active subscriber using their Zero Ad Network browser extension will incur a tiny fraction of CPU computation cost to verify the token data matches its encrypted signature.
+On modern web infrasctructure a request execution time will increase roughly by ~0.08ms to 0.2ms or so.
+Mileage might vary, but the impact is minimal.

-In near future we will aim to add some form of "Request Header to processed result" caching mechanism for Redis users.
-In real life, Redis usually will deliver such payload slower than it would take to verify attached cryptographic token signature.

 # Final thoughts